EIvimeyCook/Heatwave_Beetles/README.md

 ### `renv.lock`

 lockfile for renv.
-Links with the renv file.
+Links with the renv folder which contains the library of locked R packages.

+### `Analysis.RProj`

+RStudio Project file.
+Open this for everything to become relative to this project file.

 ## Code
 Scripts should be run in the following order: